The Leeds BookML guide

 • \lxBeginTableHead, \lxEndTableHead and variations to mark table headers and footers (read the latexml.sty source for how to use them);

-• \lxFcn{code}, \lxID{code}, \lxPunct{code} to help understand the meaning of mathematical symbols (for instance, read f(a+b)f(a+b) as ‘ff applied to a+ba+b’ as opposed to ‘ff multiplied by a+ba+b’); the wrong interpretation may affect screen readers, so it will need to be addressed, but for now this is too hard to deal with.
+• \lxFcn{code}, \lxID{code}, \lxPunct{code} to help understand the meaning of mathematical symbols (for instance, read f(a+b) as ‘f applied to a+b’ as opposed to ‘f multiplied by a+b’); the wrong interpretation may affect screen readers, so it will need to be addressed, but for now this is too hard to deal with.

 3 Uploading to Minerva